epfl-timemachine/venice-1808-landregister/README.md

 - `id`: non-null string, operational ID attributed to each single geometry, in the format `<type>/<id>`.
 Multiple geometries may hold the same `id`, it generally means a single parcel with many different kind of geometries (building with a courtyard for instance)
 - `parcel_type`: non-null standardized string, represent the type of the geometry, mainly for display purpose.
 Possibles values are `building`, `courtyard`, `sottoportico`, `street`, `water`.
 - `parcel_number`: nullable string, refers to the parcel number associated to the current geometry.
 Matches with the corresponding value from the "sommarioni_text_data" JSON file.
+- `parish_standardized`: nullable string, refers to the adminstrative delimitation of the parish in which the geometries likely falls within.
+This is a derived data from an interpretation of the parish boundaries as they were thought to be organized in 1740.
+The appartenance of parcel was computed by checking under which parish boundaries most of a parcel's geometry fell under.
 - `geometry_id`: nullable integer, an unique identifier grouping all the different geometries to the sommarioni entries they correspond.
 Matches the values from the corresponding field in the "sommarioni_text_data" JSON file and serve as the key to link both files.
 Entries without a value for this fields are urban objects drawn on the map that were vectorized without a corresponding description in the registry (for instance, streets and waterways).